laravel/nova-docs/1.0/resources/relationships.md

 BelongsToMany::make('Roles')
 ```

-When added, a BelongsToMany field can be found/modified on the parent resource's View Details screen.
+Once the field has been added to your resource, it will be displayed on the resource's detail screen.

 #### Pivot Fields